Charles Henry de Soysa: Spiritual

-De Soysa was a Life Warden of the Holy Emmanuel Church Moratuwa, built by his father, St. John’s Church Panadura, built by his uncle, Saint Stephen's Church Marawila and the Holy Emmanuel Church Hanguranketha, built by him and his uncle.
+De Soysa was a Life Warden of the Holy Emmanuel Church Moratuwa, built by his father, St. John's Church Panadura, built by his uncle, Saint Stephen's Church Marawila and the Holy Emmanuel Church, Hanguranketha, built by him and his uncle.
 He was also a patron of the St. Sebastians Church Moratuwa, built by his father-in-law Chevalier Jusey de Silva who was also a chief contributor to St. Lucia's Cathedral, Colombo.

-The Marawila Buddhist temple, Soysaramaya Moratuwa, Pothgul Viharaya Hanguranketa and grants to charities through the Ven.
+The Marawila Buddhist temple, Soysaramaya Moratuwa, Pothgul Viharaya Hanguranketh and grants to charities through the Ven.
 Ratmalane Sri Dharmarama Nayake Thero, the Chief Incumbent of the Vidyalankara Pirivena and the Ven.
 Weligama Sri Sumangala Mahanayake Thero are examples of the patronage extended to Buddhism.
 De Soysa also maintained a convalescent home at his Alfred House estate for the Buddhist clergy.
 Hindu and Islamic institutions also benefited from this generosity, a testimony to the broad-minded religious outlook.